 Level 1 is equivalent to a standard house outlet; it is the slowest way to charge an electric vehicle.
 It takes roughly 24 hours to charge a passenger EV at level 1.
-Situations best suited for level 1 charging include plug-in hybrid electric vehicles which have smaller batteries or for EVs that are not used daily or don’t use their entire charge daily.
+Situations best suited for level 1 charging include plug-in hybrid electric vehicles which have smaller batteries, or for EVs that aren’t used daily or don’t use their entire charge daily.

 - Level 2 Charging = 208-240 Volts

 A level 2 outlet would be like a heavy-duty appliance outlet in your home; for instance, most ovens and clothes dryers require a 240-volt outlet.
-The speed of charge improves to roughly 8 hours, meaning your personal EV will likely charge completely overnight.
-This can be an effective option for EVs used on a daily route which sit overnight, like a mail truck.
+The speed of charge improves to roughly eight hours, meaning your personal EV will likely charge completely overnight.
+This can be an effective option for EVs used on a daily route that sit overnight, like a mail truck.

 Level 3 upgrades from an alternating current (AC) used in levels 1 and 2 to a direct current (DC).
 They are often referred to as “DC Fast Chargers” or “Superchargers.”
 At the highest power level, an EV could recharge as much as 20 miles of range per minute on a level 3 DC fast charger.
 While level 3 chargers open up the possibilities for range and use, they are more expensive to install and require a substantial power source, making them ideal for fleets or for on-the-road recharging stations, but less feasible for home use.